pokt-network/poktroll/docusaurus/docs/user_guide/create-new-wallet.md

 # Creating a New Wallet

-This guide will walk you through creating a new wallet on the poktrolld blockchain.
+This guide will walk you through creating a new wallet on the Pocket Network Shannon blockchain.
 Before proceeding, it's important to understand the implications of keyring backends for securing your wallet.
 By default, `--keyring-backend=test` is used for demonstration purposes in this documentation, suitable for initial testing.
 However, for actual deployments or production use, operators should consider using a more secure keyring backend, such as `os`, `file`, or `kwallet`.
 For more information on keyring backends, refer to the [Cosmos SDK Keyring documentation](https://docs.cosmos.network/main/user/run-node/keyring).

 :::info